 Factor Companies: A factoring company will buy your outstanding invoices from you for a reduced cost and then chase up the debt themselves.
 It is a fast way to get cash but at a high cost compared to other methods.

-HOW do I get a loan?
+HOW do I get a small business loan?

 Sources of debt will include banks, building societies, and credit unions.